JeffCohen/workbook/books/law713/1-setup/1-introduction/5-macos-complete.md

 ## STEP 1: Install the Ruby on Rails Environment

 1. Start by opening the `Terminal` application.
-2. Paste the following line into your command prompt and press [Enter]:
+2. Paste the following entire line into your command prompt and press [Enter]:

+   `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`

+   (Make sure you copy the whole thing, including that quotes at the end!)

+3. Paste the following line into your command prompt and press [Enter]:

    `curl -sL https://www.nulaw713.com/macsetup | bash -E -`

    (Make sure you copy the whole thing, including that hyphen at the end!)

-3. After about 25 minutes, if all goes well, you'll be back the command prompt `$`.
+4. After about 25 minutes, if all goes well, you'll be back the command prompt `$`.

 If you think something went wrong, contact me and send me your `~/install-log.txt` file.